rohitdhawale07/Password-Generator/README.md

 - Password Generation:
 Clicking the "Click to generate Password" button triggers the generation of a random password based on the specified criteria.

-Password Generator
-Overview
-The Password Generator is a React-based web application that allows users to generate strong and secure passwords based on their preferences.
-Users can customize the password length and choose to include uppercase letters, numbers, and symbols.
-The generated password is displayed on the screen for easy copying.

-Features
-Password Length Setting:

-Users can specify the desired length of the generated password.
-Include Numbers, Uppercase Letters, and Symbols:

-Users have the option to include numbers, uppercase letters, and symbols in the generated password, enhancing its complexity and security.
-Password Generation:

 Clicking the "Click to generate Password" button triggers the generation of a random password based on the specified criteria.
 ## Usage
 - Password Length: